phpList/updater/README.md

 13. Delete temporary files
 14. Remove maintenance mode
 15. Move new updater in place
-16. Deauthenticate updater session.
+16. Deauthenticate updater session
 17. Redirect to the phpList dashboard

 ### What the updater doesn't do (yet):

 The updater is at the moment solely focused on replacing the files of the core installation.
 It does neither:

-Upgrade the database (this will use the existing database migration code) Upgrade the plugins (this will use the existing plugin updater)
+- Upgrade the database (this uses the existing database migration code)
+- Upgrade the plugins (this uses the existing plugin updater)

 ### Future development plans